Vegan for Animals

 - Evidence-Based Eating Guide is a free downloadable digital guide by Dr. Greger to help you get started on a WFPB diet.

-- If you’re interested in going Vegan or plant-based, 21-Day Vegan Kickstart, Challenge22, and Veganuary can provide support and help get you started.
+- If you’re interested in going Vegan or plant-based, the following sites can provide support and help get you started:

-- Forks Over Knives has WFPB information and recipes.
+- Forks Over Knives has additional WFPB recipes.

 Books on Nutrition